berndf/avg_q/INSTALL.md

 If you have any problems with a particular method or its dependencies, you can easily comment out the corresponding entry in bf/method_list.c and bf/CMakeLists.txt to proceed without that method.

-Steps needed to add your own methods:
+Steps needed to add a method:

- Add the source file itself below bf/
+- Add the source file itself below bf/

- Add the select_{methodname} declaration to bf/bf.h
+- Add the select_{methodname} declaration to bf/bf.h

- Add the select_{methodname} function pointer to the list in bf/method_list.c Add the source file to bf/CMakeLists.txt (either ALL_SOURCES or, if you created an extra subdirectory, the subdirs list) so that cmake knows what to build.
+- Add the select_{methodname} function pointer to the list in bf/method_list.c

+- Add the source file to bf/CMakeLists.txt (either ALL_SOURCES or, if you created an extra subdirectory, the subdirs list) so that cmake knows what to build.

 Finished!

 Internal support modules
 ------------------------